-Supplementary Information Explanation by Representative Supplementary Information Development and publication of disclosure policy Our policy for IR activities can be viewed on our website.
+Supplementary Information Explanation by Representative Supplementary Information Exp Re Development and publication of disclosure policy Our policy for IR activities can be viewed on our website.
 The web page titled "IR Activities" shows matters related to information disclosure, including the basic policy, disclosure standards and methods.
 The page also lists measures to improve communications and the quiet periods for IR activities.
 For the details please refer to our website: Posting of IR materials on website The following IR materials are posted on our website.
-Items (a) through (g) are available in both Japanese and English. (a) Consolidated financial reports (b) Earnings results briefing presentation materials (c) Data sheets (d) Important news releases including timely disclosures Regular briefings for retail investors estors tors.
+Items (a) through (g) are available in both Japanese and English. (a) Consolidated financial reports (b) Earnings results briefing presentation materials (c) Data sheets (d) Important news releases including timely disclosures Regular briefings for retail investors We are vigorously working on IR activities targeting retail inves- tors.
 Investor Relations Department staff hold briefing sessions at branches of securities companies and other venues in Japan.
-In the fiscal year ended March 2015, we held 28 sessions in total. (e) Corporate governance reports (f) Annual reports (g) Notices of the Annual General Meeting of Shareholders (h) Annual securities reports and quarterly reports (i) Reports to shareholders Regular briefings for analysts and institutional investors <earnings briefings="" results=""> On the days when quarterly earnings results are announced, we hold earnings results briefings for analysts, institutional investors, and the media.
-The chairman and CEO delivers an overview of the earnings results and explains our business strategy.</earnings> Yes Establishment of department dedicated to IR activities Please see our website for these materials: The Investor Relations Department is established to handle IR and the general manager of the department is appointed as a person in charge of the handling of information.
-As of May 31, 2015, 13 people in the department were engaged in IR activities. <business briefings=""> To help investors to better understand the Group's businesses, we hold business briefings at our discretion.</business> Others We provide live webcasts of earnings results briefings on Ustream as well as on our website, and the content of presentation is posted on Twitter sequentially.
-Regular briefings for overseas investors <overseas activities="" ir=""> Our delegates visit institutional investors in Europe, the U.S., and Asia to explain our business and financial strategies.
-They also participate in conferences held by securities companies overseas to give presentations about our business strategies.</overseas> Yes on white sequentially. <earnings calls="" conference="" results=""> On the days when quarterly earnings results are announced, we conduct a conference call for institutional investors overseas.
-The chairman and CEO delivers an overview of the earnings results and explains our business strategy.</earnings> <others> We provide live webcasts of earnings results briefings and the Annual General Meetings of Shareholders in English on our website and Ustream.
-VOD of the briefings are also available on our website after completion of the briefings.</others>
+In the fiscal year ended March 2015, we held 28 sessions in total.
+None (e) Corporate governance reports (f) Annual reports (g) Notices of the Annual General Meeting of Shareholders (h) Annual securities reports and quarterly reports (i) Reports to shareholders Regular briefings for analysts and institutional investors <earnings briefings="" results=""> On the days when quarterly earnings results are announced, we hold earnings results briefings for analysts, institutional investors, and the media.
+The chairman and CEO delivers an overview of the earnings results and explains our business strategy.</earnings> we held 28 sessions in total.
+Yes rnings results are announced, we for analysts, institutional investors, and CEO delivers an overview of the ur business strategy. (i) Annual securities reports and quarterly reports erstand the Group's businesses, we discretion.
+Yes Yes Vers Yes Vers Yes Vers Vers Vers t The Investor Relations Department is established to handle IR and the general manager of the department is appointed as a person in charge of the handling of information.
+As of May 31, 2015, 13 <business briefings=""> To help investors to better understand the Group's businesses, we hold business briefings at our discretion.</business> Regular briefings for overseas investors <overseas activities="" ir=""> Our delegates visit institutional investors in Europe, the U.S., and Asia to explain our business and financial strategies.
+They also participate in conferences held by securities companies overseas to give presentations about our business strategies.</overseas> Yes on writer sequentially. <earnings calls="" conference="" results=""> On the days when quarterly earnings results are announced, we conduct a conference call for institutional investors overseas.
+The chairman and CEO delivers an overview of the earnings results and explains our business strategy.</earnings> Others> We provide live webcasts of earnings results briefings and the Annual General Meetings of Shareholders in English on our website and Ustream .
+VOD of the briefings are also available on our website after completion of the briefings.